MARCH 2026 · 8 MIN READ

 It is one of the first questions every organisation asks, and one of the hardest to find a straight answer to.
 Most security firms in Rwanda and across East Africa do not publish pricing, and for good reason: every engagement is different.

 This guide explains what drives penetration testing costs, what you should expect from a professional assessment, and how to evaluate proposals so you get real value for your investment.
+For a complete overview of penetration testing in Rwanda including scope, methodology, and BNR requirements, see our full penetration testing guide.

 What determines the cost?